About this project

 [Recommended] Thank you for supporting this project!
 You get to download the X-Cube STLs for your curiosity, enjoyment, or even to 3D print one of your own!Estimated delivery:Ships anywhere in the world

 Pledge $30 or more

 100 backers All gone!

 Early Bird Special: You get one of the first 100 production X-Cubes!
-Solve it before everyone else and get supreme bragging rights.Estimated delivery:Ships within the US only
+Solve it before everyone else and get supreme bragging rights.Estimated delivery:Only ships to: United States

 200 backers All gone!

-The X-Cube - Get your hands on the production puzzle!Estimated delivery:Add $10 USD to ship outside the US
+The X-Cube - Get your hands on the production puzzle!Estimated delivery:Ships anywhere in the world

 531 backers Limited (469 left of 1000)

 Get the production X-Cube!Estimated delivery:Ships anywhere in the world

 26 backers Limited (174 left of 200)